IoT devices why they are prone to vulnerabilities and how to protect them

 - Runtime protection: Analyzes device firmware, maps correct OS and device software behavior, and then monitors this behavior at run time.
 Most of the current solutions are based on the Control Flow Integrity (CFI) mechanism.
 Companies offering this solution include Check Point (after acquiring Cymplify Security), Karamba Security, and Vdoo.
 Runtime protection solutions focus on the behavior of the device as a computer machine that follows certain computational rules.
 Deviations from the expected behavior are recognized, such as unauthorized writes to certain parts of the file system or firmware, or rogue processes that should not start.
 Runtime protection goes even deeper to identify attempts to intercept the control flow of each protected process in memory on the device itself, constantly instrumenting their execution and ensuring that their flow is not diverted by any type of attack.

-- Secure Boot – secure boot: A secure boot is the process by which operating system boot images and code are authenticated against a hardware trust root that can be executed during the boot process.
+- Secure Boot – A secure boot is the process by which operating system boot images and code are authenticated against a hardware trust root that can be executed during the boot process.
 The hardware must be previously configured to execute only cryptographically signed code using manufacturer credentials or other trusted credentials.
 Companies that offer this protection method include: ARM (using TrustZone technology), Samsung (using Knox on TrustZone), and Synopsys.
-Another approach is Nanolock Security by Design at the device level to protect IoT and connected edge devices from cyber attacks, using flash devices to create a trust source, and extending powerful flash-to-cloud protection that secures the entire chain of vulnerable devices – from deeply embedded endpoints in the device, to the cloud – with minimal computing power.
+Another approach is Nanolock Security by Design at the device level to protect IoT and connected edge devices from cyber attacks, using flash devices to create a trust source.
+Extending powerful flash-to-cloud protection that secures the entire chain of vulnerable devices.
+From deeply embedded endpoints in the device, to the cloud – with minimal computing power.
 This technology is considered an alternative to secure boot and can protect devices with low resources (CPU and energy).

-While there are no standards and regulations yet, it is clear that more secure devices are essential for all of us; consumers as well as businesses and even nations.
+While there are no standards and regulations yet, it is clear that more secure devices are essential for all of us.
 New cybersecurity regulations for IoT will come into force in the next few years, but more importantly, the demand for secure devices is a growing need articulated by customers themselves.
 Additionally, as the 5G data transmission standard evolves, IoT devices will be able to interact with various devices directly or through small networks, without necessarily routing traffic through a secure telecommunications gateway.
 With the development of 5G networks, the need to find a better solution to protect these devices quickly arises.

 Some key tips are: